hadi-mintable/bc-pokedex/README.md

 - Given more time, I would add the following features:

   - a back button in pokedetail pages
-  - breadcrumbs for each page to indicate how far in the information architecture the user is in
+  - breadcrumbs for each page to indicate how far along in the information architecture the user is
   - filtering pokemon by type in listing
   - mobile menu for showing search and "Add PokéFriends" feature
   - add validation for required fields for Adding PokéFriends form

 ## To run this project locally

-`cd` to the project directory and run `npm install` or `yarn install`, whichever you prefer.
+`cd` to the project directory and run `npm install`

 Once `node_modules` are installed...

-### `npm start` or `yarn start`
+### `npm run start`

 Launches the app in [http://localhost:3000](http://localhost:3000) (or another port if you have an active port running).